AKHughes1994/AstKAT/README.md

 ### What is this?

 This routine empirically determines the astrometric error for the time domain with radio interferometric data (Originally Designed for MeerKAT observation).
-See the file `explanation.pdf' for the motivation behind the routine and a description.
+See the files:
+* explanation.pdf — for a Chapter describing the routine
+* (COMING SOON) example.py — for an example of how to use the output to quantify astrometric errors/plot

 ---
 ### The Controlling Parameters are in the config.ini file